sangvinij/attendance-journal-admin-panel/README.md

 The project provides the following endpoints:

-- swagger/ - info by endpoints
+- api/docs/ - info by project
 - auth/users/ - endpoint for creating a new user.
 - auth/users/me/ - endpoint for getting information about the current user.
 - auth/token/login/ - endpoint for getting token.